-We offer staff a range of support mechanisms including our Getting the Balance Right policy, which recognises that employees need a variety of flexible working options to meet their needs.
+We offer staff a range of support mechanisms including our Flexible Working Policy, which recognises that employees need a variety of flexible working options to meet their needs.

 Sexual orientation is a protected characteristic under the Equality Act 2010, and means a person's orientation towards persons of the same sex (i.e. the person is a gay man or a gay woman/lesbian), persons of the opposite sex (i.e. the person is straight or heterosexual) or persons of either sex (i.e. the person is bisexual).

 It is difficult to quantify the number of LGB because of discrimination many Lesbian, Gay, Bisexual people are not "out".
 The current estimate is that approximately 6% of our population are LGB (22,000 people in Fife (2011census figures)).
 This is a significant number of people who may be particularly vulnerable to hate crimes and discrimination.